nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

-**Note:**
+**Note:** For seller-specific restrictions, please refer to the `addbuyer` command.
+The same rules apply, including:
-No duplicate sellers are allowed.
-Similar to the `addbuyer` command, duplicate sellers are checked based on whether the sellers have the same phone number.
+- **Duplicate Sellers**: No duplicate sellers are allowed.
+A duplicate seller is defined as one with the same phone number as an existing seller.
+- **Duplicate Emails**: No duplicate emails are allowed, following the same logic as the `addbuyer` command:
+    1. A seller cannot share the same email as another seller.
+    2. A seller cannot have the same email as a buyer with a different phone number.
+Email uniqueness is enforced per client.

+The **Special Scenario** also applies here: you can have a buyer and seller with the same phone number and email but different names, allowing flexibility for clients who operate under different names in buying and selling roles.
 </box>

 Examples: